ricardojmendez/tropology/README.md

 You will need the full database in order to do text exploration.

 **BEWARE: THAR BE SPOILERS**!
+I am not yet applying any style that would hide topic spoilers.

 If you find a trope mentioned interesting, you can also click on the trope link.
 This will load it as the next article being reviewed, as well as add the text snippet to the list of articles you've liked.

-None of this information is currently saved, since I'm only playing with the trope exploration.
+None of this information is currently saved, since I'm only playing with the trope exploration, but that's on my to do list.

 ## Next steps